julistary/Madplanner-/README.md

 - `Images` folder with images that will be used during the project
 - `Requirements.txt`
 - `Procfile`,`setup.sh` and `runtime.txt` required to deploy to Heroku
+- `stats_clusters.pdf` with the results of statistical analysis

 ## Futher improvements
 - If there is no plan that fits the user's preferences, call the API in that moment to look for alternatives.